-In this project we are going to control a robot wirelessly using hand gestures.
+In this wireless gesture controlled robot project we are going to control a robot using hand gestures.
 This is an easy, user-friendly way to interact with robotic systems and robots.
 An accelerometer is used to detect the tilting position of your hand, and a microcontroller gets different analogue values and generates command signals to control the robot.
 This concept can be implemented in a robotic arm used for welding or handling hazardous materials, such as in nuclear plants.
-The author’s prototype is shown in Fig. 1.
+The author’s prototype is shown below.

 Circuit and working

 The block diagram of the wireless gesture-controlled robot is shown in Fig. 2.
 The circuit diagram of the transmitter section of the wireless gesture-controlled robot is shown in Fig. 3 and of the receiver section in Fig. 4.

 ATmega328 is a single-chip microcontroller from Atmel and belongs to the mega AVR series.
 The Atmel 8-bit AVR RISC based microcontroller combines 32kB ISP flash memory with read-while-write capabilities, 1kB EEPROM, 2kB SRAM, 23 general-purpose I/O lines, 32 general-purpose working registers, three flexible timers/counters with compare modes, internal and external interrupts, serial programmable USART, a byte-oriented 2-wire serial interface, SPI serial port, 10-bit A/D converter, programmable watch-dog timer with an internal oscillator and five software-selectable power-saving modes.